Quick Answer

 - -Trying to force perfect symmetry where the plan needs clearer hierarchy instead.

-For room-level fixes after the bigger plan is clear, the best next reads are feng shui bed placement ideas, feng shui living room furniture, feng shui dining room, and feng shui one room apartment if the home is especially compact.
+For room-level fixes after the bigger plan is clear, the best next reads are feng shui front door, feng shui bedroom layout, feng shui living room furniture, feng shui dining room, and feng shui one room apartment if the home is especially compact.

 Think readability before beauty

-If the home is easier to understand and move through, the feng shui is often already improving even before the styling becomes beautiful.
+If the home is easier to understand and move through, the feng shui is already moving in the right direction even before the styling catches up.

 Frequently Asked Questions